 Definition: APA results section

-The American Psychological Association recommends the APA style for presenting results in a manuscript.
-A research manuscript’s APA results section describes the researcher’s findings following data analysis.
-It uses obtained data to test or refute the theory.
+The American Psychological Association recommends the APA style guide for presenting results in a manuscript.
+A research manuscript’s APA results section describes the researcher’s findings following a thorough data analysis and interpretation of the results.
+It uses obtained data to test or refute the theory of a research study.

 What’s included in the APA results section?